ruudud/devdns/README.md

 #### Linux / Ubuntu
 Nowadays, direct edits of `/etc/resolv.conf` will be removed at reboot.
 Thus, the best place to add extra resolvers in Linux, is to use your network configurator.
 YMMV.
-This means NetworkManager, WICD, or manually using `/etc/network/interfaces`:
+This means NetworkManager (see section below), WICD, or manually using `/etc/network/interfaces`:

     auto p3p1
     iface p3p1 inet dhcp